-I have just finished reading an excellent essay by Craig Evans entitled “The Beginning of the Good News and the Fulfillment of Scripture in the Gospel of Mark” in Hearing the Old Testament in the New Testament (Mcmaster New Testament Studies), edited by Stanley Porter.
+I have just finished reading an excellent essay by Craig Evans entitled “The Beginning of the Good News and the Fulfillment of Scripture in the Gospel of Mark” in [amazon:978-0802828460:inline], edited by Stanley Porter.
 I think I can just about spin this as a belated advent post.

 Evans suggests that Mark portrayed Jesus as the fulfilment of Old Testament prophecy ‘as a conscious challenge to the rumors circulating in the Roman Empire that Jewish prophecy was fulfilled with the advent of Vespasian as the new emperor and, by virtue of his exalted office, the new “son of God” ’ (86).
 This slots into a fairly heated scholarly debate about the extent to which the “gospel” in the New Testament was framed in anti-imperial terms.
 I won’t attempt to summarize the arguments and counter-arguments here, but this interview with Justin Hardin, though typographically untidy, gives an impression of the debate.

 Evans cites some pagan presentiments of Vespasian’s accession, but more significant are two pieces of Jewish evidence for these rumours.
 The first is a story about Rabban Yohanan be Zakkai, who supposedly told Vespasian directly that he would become king in order that Isaiah 10:34 might be fulfilled, for it “has been handed down to us, that the temple will not be surrendered to a commoner, but to a king; as it is said, ‘He will cut down the thickets of the forest with an axe, and Lebanon with its majestic trees will fall’ ” (89).